dougeby/IntuneDocs/intune/get-started-evaluation.md

 * [Get started with managing users](get-started-users.md) - Add a user to Intune to allow them to access company resources on mobile devices.
 * [Get started with groups](get-started-groups.md) - Organize users into groups to make it easier to manage the policies and apps that they can access.
 * [Get started with policies](get-started-policies.md) - Create policies to prevent users from doing unauthorized things with their devices.
-* [Get started enrolling devices](get-started-enroll.md) - Walk through the enrollment experience.
+* [Get started enrolling devices](get-started-enroll.md) - Learn the enrollment experience by going through a full enrollment experience of an iOS device.
 * [Get started with adding apps](get-started-apps.md) - Find and add apps to devices to make it possible for your employees to get work done.

 ## Learn more